ChefOnline Blog ChefOnline 0330 380 1000

 A lot of independent restaurants put real heart into their food.
 Some have even earned recognition, local mentions, restaurant awards, listings among the best Indian restaurants in London, but the awards aren’t what make the food good.
 They’re just proof of what regulars already know.

 These are the restaurants that stay open in all weathers.
-That doesn’t cut corners.
+That don’t cut corners.
 That pack your order like they’d pack it for a friend.
 On nights when everything feels a bit too much, this sort of care makes a difference.
+And when you’re craving proper comfort food places on a rainy evening, these local spots are the ones that deliver the warmth you’re after.

 Some Dishes Feel Like Home